-We at Serious Eats firmly believe a firm believe a meat-free Thanksgiving can actually be a tastier Thanksgiving; one in which your precious stomach real estate is wholly devoted to the real stars of the show: the sides.
+We at Serious Eats firmly believe a meat-free Thanksgiving can actually be a tastier Thanksgiving; one in which your precious stomach real estate is wholly devoted to the real stars of the show: the sides.

 These pumpkins are marvels of stuffed-vegetable architecture.
 Contained within the wholly edible exterior, which you can glaze with a honey-miso mixture, is a mixture of roasted kabocha squash, mushrooms, kale, and cheese, which is both fall- and gut-busting-holiday-appropriate.
 And one of the best parts is this main dish can be prepared up to two days in advance, giving you a lot of time to focus on everything else.